The cuisine of Charleston is built upon a singular mix of geography, terroir and tradition.

 The cuisine of Charleston reflects such a distinct mélange of ingredients and traditions that visitors from other regions of the U.S. may feel as if they’ve arrived upon a foreign shore.

-This is the land where menus populated with regional favorites, such as she-crab soup, Charleston red rice, shrimp and grits, fried green tomatoes, pickled okra, Hoppin’ John, benne wafers and coconut cake, are luring food lovers from around the world.
+This is the land where menus are populated with regional favorites, such as she-crab soup, Charleston red rice, shrimp and grits, fried green tomatoes, pickled okra, Hoppin’ John, benne wafers, and coconut cake, are luring food lovers from around the world.

 Despite having been ravaged by the Civil War in 1861, a 7.3 earthquake in 1886, and Hurricane Hugo in 1989, Charleston has not only persevered but has also thrived.
-In 2014, the city ranked #1 (in the U.S. and Canada) in the Travel + Leisure World’s Best Awards and #1 (in the U.S.) in the Condé Nast Traveler Reader’s Choice Awards.
+Charleston has consistently topped the lists of U.S. cities in terms of economic development and tourism.
+Conde Nast Traveler named it the best small city in the U.S. for the 10th consecutive year.

 Located on a scenic peninsula at the confluence of the Ashley and Cooper Rivers and surrounded by sea islands, the downtown historic area is relatively flat, laid out in a simple grid.
 Ironically, because the city didn’t have the financial wherewithal to rebuild or remodel structures devastated by the war, Charleston displays a remarkably intact and varied architectural history with more than 3500 well-preserved buildings.
 In fact, the nation’s first historical preservation zoning ordinance was passed in Charleston.